Trauma of Being Alive: Addicted to an Upside-Down World

 Talking with my 88-year-old mother, four and a half years after my father died from a brain tumor, I was surprised to hear her questioning herself.
 “You’d think I would be over it by now,” she said, speaking of the pain of losing my father, her husband of almost 60 years.

 “Trauma never goes away completely,” I responded.
 “It changes perhaps, softens some with time, but never completely goes away.
 What makes you think you should be completely over it?
 I don’t think it works that way.”
 There was a palpable sense of relief as my mother considered my opinion.

-“I don’t have to feel guilty that I’m not over it?” she asked.
-“It took 10 years after my first husband died,” she remembered suddenly, thinking back to her college sweetheart, to his sudden death from a heart condition when she was in her mid-20s, a few years before she met my father.
+“I don’t have to feel guilty that I’m not over it?
+It took 10 years after my first husband died,” she remembered suddenly, thinking back to her college sweetheart, to his sudden death from a heart condition when she was in her mid-20s, a few years before she met my father.
 “I guess I could give myself a break.”

 Trauma is not just the result of major disasters.
 It does not happen to only some people.
 An undercurrent of trauma runs through ordinary life, shot through as it is with the poignancy of impermanence.
 I like to say that if we are not suffering from post-traumatic stress disorder, we are suffering from pre-traumatic stress disorder.
 There is no way to be alive without being conscious of the potential for disaster.
 One way or another, death (and its cousins: old age, illness, accidents, separation and loss) hangs over all of us.
 Nobody is immune.
 The willingness to face traumas — be they large, small, primitive, or fresh — is the key to healing from them.
 They may never disappear in the way we think they should, but maybe they don’t need to.
 Trauma is an ineradicable aspect of life.
 We are human as a result of it, not in spite of it.